AUAShen/vConv/demo.md

 ## Motif visualisation

 After the training process, motifs (in PWM format) are recovered from kernels.
-In brief, highest-scored subsequences (from positive sequences) are selected for each kernel to generate a PWM, by normalising each position's nucleotide composition to 1.
+In brief, the highest-scored subsequences (from positive sequences) are selected for each kernel to generate a PWM, by normalizing each position's nucleotide composition to 1.

 ```{python}
 ############Select Kernel #################### section in VConvMDcore.py